-THRIVING AND BALANCED COMMUNITIES OF PLANTS AND ANIMALS TARGET INDICATOR STATUS By 2021, the spatial distribution of the habitat forming species extend close to their natural range Percentage of all potentially suitable substrates (seafloor) covered by characteristic and healthy habitat forming communities specific for each Baltic Sea sub-region ?
-By 2021, threatened and/or declining marine biotopes/habitats have largely recovered in the Baltic Sea area Abundance and distribution of rare, threatened and/or declining marine and coastal biotopes/habitats included in the HELCOM lists of threatened and/or declining species and habitats of the Baltic Sea area •?
-No new introduction of invasive and alien species to prevent Number of newly introduced invasive and alien aquatic species in the Baltic Sea ecosystem Number of established invasive and alien aquatic species in the Baltic Sea
+THRIVING AND BALANCED COMMUNITIES OF PLANTS AND ANIMALS TARGET INDICATOR STATUS By 2021 all elements of the marine food webs, to the extend that they are known, occur at natural and robust abundance and diversity By 2021, that the spatial Percentage of all potentially suitable substrates covered by characteristic and healthy habitat forming species such as bladder wrack, eelgrass, blue mussel and stoneworts ? distribution, abundance and quality of the characteristic habitat forming species, specific for each Baltic Sea sub-region, extends close to its natural range, Marine Trophic Index in the Baltic Sea Co.
+By 2010 to halt the degradation of threatened and/or declining marine biotopes/habitats in the Baltic Sea, and by 2021 to ensure that threatened and/or declining marine biotopes/habitats in the Baltic Sea have largely recovered Trends in abundance and distribution of rare, threatened and/or declining marine and coastal biotopes/habitats included in the HELCOM lists of threatened and/or declining species and habitats of the Baltic Sea area ?
+To prevent adverse alternations of the ecosystem by minimizing, to the extent possible new introductions of non-indigenous species Trends in the numbers of detections of non- indigenous aquatic organisms introduced into the Baltic Sea